 Circovirus Identified in Las Vegas Dog - Dr. Debbie

-In 2013, there has been nationwide attention on the novel canine virus called Circovirus.
-The virus is thought to play a role in the illness and deaths reported in Ohio, Michigan and California earlier this year.
+In 2013, there had been nationwide attention on the novel canine virus called Circovirus.
+The virus was thought to play a role in the illness and deaths reported in Ohio, Michigan and California.
 The disease causes diarrhea and vomiting, both which may become bloody.
 Symptoms can rapidly worsen and result in shock, bleeding disorders and in some cases death.

-Now there is news of a dog staying at a boarding facility in Las Vegas that became sick and subsequently died.
+Sadly, there was news of a dog staying at a boarding facility in Las Vegas that became sick and subsequently died.
 The dog tested positive for Circovirus.
-Although this is a sad loss, it was fortunate that veterinarians were alert enough to send samples in for testing, as this is still a very rare disease.
+Although this was a sad loss, it was fortunate that veterinarians were alert enough to send samples in for testing.

 Circovirus Background - What is Circovirus?

 Circovirus is a virus affecting dogs that was first identified as recently as June 2012.
 Although Circoviruses are also known to affect pigs and birds, these are distinctly different than the canine Circovirus.
 As far as we know now, this virus does not affect cats.